-Many people go through life not knowing they have an option to escape the rat race and live life on their terms.
-If you are like me then you would rather focus on living a simple life with lasting fulfillment.
+Many people go through life not knowing they have the option to escape the rat race and live life on their terms.

 - Cutting Back On Spending